iafisher/isqlite/README.md

+**WARNING: This project is no longer maintained.
+It is recommended that you use a proper ORM like [SQLAlchemy](https://www.sqlalchemy.org/) or [Django's ORM](https://docs.djangoproject.com/en/4.1/) instead.**

 # isqlite
 isqlite is an improved Python interface to SQLite.
 It has a more convenient API, support for schema diffing and migrations, and a command-line interface.